-A: We will collect the gifts before/after Masses December 7-8 in Morrissey Hall.
-For your convenience, we have a drop off lane on Stone Ave.
-You can pull right up and a volunteer will come out to unload your car!
+A: We will have a contact free drop off available on Saturday, December 12 from 8am-6pm and Sunday, December 13 from 6:30am-1:00pm.
+You can pull right up to the Parish Center and a volunteer will come out to unload your car!

 Q: My tag has multiple items listed on it.
 I always try to purchase exactly what the recipient requested, but I’m not sure I can do that this year.
 What would you suggest?

-A: We will be accepting gifts before and after every Mass on the weekend of December 7-8.
+A: We will be accepting gifts the weekend of December 12-13.
 Please arrange for a friend of neighbor to drop off the gifts for you if possible.
-All gifts are sorted for distribution at 12:30 pm on December 8.
+All gifts are sorted for distribution at 12:00 pm on December 13.
 WE NEED YOUR GIFT BY THEN.
-Please contact the Social Concerns office at 708.215.5418 or firstname.lastname@example.org if you need an earlier drop off.
+Please contact the Social Concerns office at 708.215.5418 or email@example.com if you need an earlier drop off.

 Q: I lost my tag, what should I do?

-A: Contact Kendall Grant at 708.215.5418 or email@example.com ASAP.
-Please let us know of any detail you can remember from the tag, however small it may seem (was the tag light or dark purple, any guess at the number or name, do you remember any ages or sizes, what items do you think they requested, etc.).
+A: Contact Kendall Grant at 708.215.5418 or firstname.lastname@example.org ASAP.
+Please let us know of any detail you can remember from the tag, however small it may seem (any guess at the number or name, do you remember any ages or sizes, what items do you think they requested, etc.).
 Please still turn in the gift and we will hopefully be able to match it to the person who is missing a gift.
 In the future, we recommend taking a picture of your tag as soon as you take it off the tree in case it gets misplaced!

 Enjoy shopping for those you have selected from the Giving Tree.
 Please remember them and their families in your prayers during this Blessed Season!
-And mark your calendars for December 7-8 and be sure to drop your gifts off then when you come to Mass.
+And mark your calendars for December 12-13 and be sure to drop your gifts off.

 Please remember, each tag represents a real person.
 When you take a tag from the tree, you are making a commitment to that person, and to returning your gift(s) on time.
 Thank you!